 What rules out a game from Hollandspiele’s consideration?

 Given that Hollandspiele has not shied away from sensitive subjects (An Infamous Traffic & recently This Guilty Land) these are pretty basic rules.
-The Hollands specialize in identifying great games, making them better, and getting them turned around pretty quickly.
+The Russels specialize in identifying great games, making them better, and getting them turned around pretty quickly.
 As Tom lamented, he was contracted for a game with another publisher in 2012, but it was going to be two-years before a developer could get to it.
 That’s a long wait.

 Instead, Hollandspiele is well aware of their business model.
 “If we can publish 5 games a quarter, then we’re going to be able to keep doing this.
-We haven’t quite hit that yet, but sometimes a game exceeds our projections and that makes up for games we don’t publish or games that missed our projection.” said Holland.
-This assuredness and straightforward business model mean that the Hollands can focus on getting games out the door.
+We haven’t quite hit that yet, but sometimes a game exceeds our projections and that makes up for games we don’t publish or games that missed our projection.” said Russel.
+This assuredness and straightforward business model mean that the Russels can focus on getting games out the door.

 With regard to taking on future sensitive topics, Russell simply said that their expectation is designers take the subject-matter seriously and handle it with respect.
 That’s a powerful statement given the backlash that Academy Games faced over Freedom: The Underground Railroad back in 2012 when it was released.

-The Hollands have a solid grasp on the nuance of sensitive topics which has included not selling This Guilty Land in conventions or stores.
+The Russels have a solid grasp on the nuance of sensitive topics which has included not selling This Guilty Land in conventions or stores.
 In fact, none of the Hollandspiele games are available in stores.
 They are a direct sale model operation.

 A well deserved accolade